Jsane001/G6-DevOps/usecase/use-case-02.md

-# USE CASE: 2 Produce a Report on the Countries in A Continent Organized by Largest Population to Smallest
+# USE CASE: 2 Produce a report on the countries in a continent organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION